 - Use independent hubs or switches for each VCS communication network (GAB and LLT).
 You can use cross-over Ethernet cables for two-node clusters.
 GAB supports hub-based or switch network paths, or two-system clusters with direct network links. - Verify the DNS settings for all systems on which the application is installed and ensure that the public adapter is the first adapter in the Connections list.
 When enabling DNS name resolution, make sure that you use the public network adapters, and not those configured for the VCS private network. - The logged on user must have local Administrator privileges on the system where you run the wizard.
-The user account must be a domain user account.
+The user account must be a domain user account. - The logged on user must have administrative access to all systems selected for cluster operations.
+Add the domain user account to the local Administrator group of each system.

-- The logged on user must have administrative access to all systems selected for cluster operations.
-Add the domain user account to the local Administrator group of each system. - If you plan to create a new user account for the VCS Helper service, the logged on user must have Domain Administrator privileges or must belong to the Domain Account Operators group. - When configuring a user account for the VCS Helper service, make sure that the user account is a domain user.
-The VCS High Availability Engine (HAD), which runs in the context of the local system built-in account, uses the VCS Helper Service user context to access the network.
-This account does not require Domain Administrator privileges. - Make sure the VCS Helper Service domain user account has "Add workstations" to domain" privilege enabled in the Active Directory. - In case of a NetApp storage environment, the user account for the VCS Helper service must have administrative privileges on the NetApp filer. - Verify that each system can access the storage devices and each system recognizes the attached shared disk.
+- If you plan to create a new user account for the VCS Helper service, the logged on user must have Domain Administrator privileges or must belong to the Domain Account Operators group. - When configuring a user account for the Veritas VCS Helper service, make sure that the user account is a domain user.
+The Veritas High Availability Engine (HAD), which runs in the context of the local system built-in account, uses the Veritas VCS Helper service user context to access the network.
+This account does not require Domain Administrator privileges. - Make sure the VCS Helper service domain user account has "Add workstations to domain" privilege enabled in the Active Directory. - Verify that each system can access the storage devices and each system recognizes the attached shared disk.
 Use Windows Disk Management on each system to verify that the attached shared LUNs (virtual disks) are visible. - If you plan to set up a disaster recovery (DR) environment, you must configure the wide-area connector process for global clusters. - If you are setting up a Replicated Data Cluster configuration, add only the systems in the primary zone (zone 0) to the cluster, at this time.